-- Continued Combativeness: If patient remains combative despite restraint such that further harm to the patient or providers is possible.
-Midazolam: - a) Patient must be ≥ twelve (12) years of age - b) Intravenous (IV) 0.1 mg/Kg (max dose 3 mg) slow IV push in 1 mg increments- titrate to reduction in agitation.
+1. Continued Combativeness: If patient remains combative despite restraint such that further harm to the patient or providers is possible.

+Midazolam:

-- c) Intranasal (IN) 0.1 mg/Kg (max dose 3 mg) one-half dose in each nares.
-May repeat x 2, q 5 minutes for a total max dose of 3 mg. - d) Intramuscular (IM) 0.1 mg/Kg (max dose 3 mg) in single IM injection (may be split into two sites if sufficient muscle mass is not present for a single injection).
-May repeat x1, q 30 minutes for a total max dose of 3 mg.
+- a.
+Intravenous (IV) 0.1 mg/Kg (max dose 6 mg) slow IV push in 2 mg increments-titrate to reduction in agitation. - b.
+Intranasal (IN) 0.1 mg/Kg (max dose 6 mg) one-half dose in each nares.

+c.
+Intramuscular (IM) - 0.1 mg/Kg (max dose 6 mg) in single IM injection (may be split into two sites if sufficient muscle mass is not present for a single injection).